CLIM080 Climate Law

 • An increased understanding of the extent of climate policy and legislation, and the relationship between legal and regulatory frameworks and the practice of infrastructure professionals and practitioners;

-• An increased understanding of climate change mitigation and adaptation frameworks, and knowledge of critical international, federal, regional and provincial initiatives;
+• An increased understanding of climate change mitigation and adaptation frameworks, and knowledge of critical international, federal, regional, provincial and municipal initiatives;

 • An understanding of climate hazard and law as viewed through legal system and courts, including aspects of common law such as negligence, tort, class actions and defenses;

-• An increased understanding of professional responsibilities, including risk minimization, avoidance of negligence, standard of care, and professional responsibilities for infrastructure engineers and designers;
+• An increased understanding of professional responsibilities, including risk minimization, avoidance of negligence, standard of care, and professional obligations;

-• Increased knowledge of codes and standards, including corporate disclosure requirements;
+• Increased knowledge of codes and standards, including municipal or corporate disclosure requirements; and,

 • Increased awareness of approaches to and benefits of interdisciplinary collaborations.